bruvellu/3d-tutorial/3d-tutorial.md

 ## Summary {#sec-summary}

-This tutorial shows how to visualize 3D microscopy data in Fiji [@Schindelin2012-di].
-It provides a quick introduction to some of the tools that are bundled in Fiji, such as Orthogonal Views, Volume Viewer, and 3D Viewer [@Schmid2010-ep], and a more in-depth explanation of the plugins BigDataViewer [@Pietzsch2015-md] and 3Dscript [@Schmid2019-bm].
+This tutorial shows different approaches to visualize 3D microscopy data in Fiji [@Schindelin2012-di].
+It provides a quick introduction to some of the tools bundled in Fiji, such as Orthogonal Views, Volume Viewer, 3D Viewer [@Schmid2010-ep], and BigDataViewer [@Pietzsch2015-md], and a more in-depth explanation of the plugin 3Dscript [@Schmid2019-bm].

 ## Requirements {#sec-requirements}